On generalized Namioka spaces and joint continuity of functions on product of spaces: Countable tightness, rich family and hereditarily Baire spaces

+\begin{scor} Let $X$ be a homogeneous space (for example, a right/left-topological group) with countable tightness and having a rich family of non-meager subspaces.
+Then $X$ is a Baire space. \end{scor}

-If $\mathcal{F}$ is a rich family of subspaces of second category for $X$, then by Banach's category theorem we can find a family $\mathcal{F}^\prime$ of closed separable Baire subspaces of $X$.
+If $\mathcal{F}$ is a rich family of non-meager subspaces for $X$, then by Banach's category theorem we can find a family $\mathcal{F}^\prime$ of closed separable Baire subspaces of $X$.
 But here we cannot assert that $\mathcal{F}^\prime$ is a rich family for $X^\prime=\bigcup\{F^\prime\colon F^\prime\in\mathcal{F}^\prime\}$; and moreover, then non-meagerness of $X^\prime$ does not imply the non-meagerness of $X$.
-So Theorem~\ref{4.5} $\not\Rightarrow$ Theorem~\ref{4.6}.
-However, based on Theorem~\ref{4.6}, we can restate Theorem~\ref{4.5} and give another proof as follows, in which Step 2 are of interest in themselves.
+So Theorem~\ref{4.1.5} $\not\Rightarrow$ Theorem~\ref{4.1.6}.
+However, based on Theorem~\ref{4.1.6}, we can restate Theorem~\ref{4.1.5} and give another proof as follows, in which Step 2 is of interest in itself.

-\begin{4.5'} If $X$ is a countably tight space that possesses a rich family of Baire subspaces, then $X$ is a Baire space. \end{4.5'}
+\begin{4.1.5'} If $X$ is a countably tight space that possesses a rich family of Baire subspaces, then $X$ is a Baire space. \end{4.1.5'}

 \begin{proof} We shall divide our proof into three steps. \item Step~1.
-The countable tightness of $X$ is hereditary to subsets of $X$.
+Countable tightness of $X$ is hereditary to subsets of $X$.